vernegogh/dockerphish/README.md

 ```

-Thank god that GoPhish doesn't use a universal default password anymore.
+Thank God that GoPhish doesn't use a universal default password anymore.
 To get the admin credentials for the image after running it, issue the following command:

 ```
 docker logs dockerphish | grep password